Regulations for Crypto license in Lithuania

 Serves as Lithuania’s premier agency tasked with investigating economic and financial crimes, including fraud, money laundering, and corruption, to uphold the integrity of the financial system and enforce compliance with financial regulations.

-Sets the foundation for preventing money laundering and terrorism financing in Lithuania, mandating rigorous customer due diligence, risk assessment, and reporting of suspicious activities by financial entities, including VASPs.
+Establishes mandatory compliance standards for preventing money laundering and terrorism financing in Lithuania, including customer due diligence, risk assessment, and reporting suspicious activities by CASPs.

-Outlines the obligation for Virtual Asset Service Providers to submit detailed operational and transactional reports, reinforcing transparency and aiding in the fight against financial crimes.
+Outlines the obligations for Virtual Asset Service Providers to submit detailed operational and transactional reports, enhancing transparency and helping combat financial crimes.

-Regulates financial institutions by establishing licensing, operational guidelines, and prudential norms, ensuring the sector’s stability and consumer protection.
+Regulates licensing, operational guidelines, and prudential standards for financial entities, ensuring sector stability and robust consumer protection.

 Lithuania crypto license regulatory body